Take the ‘meat’ out of a meet and greet!

 Have you ever had a juicy burger or steak for lunch only to find people desperately avoiding your bad breath on a crowded train?
 Well maybe not, but avoiding or reducing your meat intake might help prevent bad breath and potentially embarrassing situations.

-Bad breath, or halitosis, is a problem that affects 40% of the adult population at some time in their lives.
+Bad breath, or halitosis, is a problem that affects 40% of the adult population at some time in their lives .
 Poor oral hygiene, gum disease and smoking all contribute to bad breath, but your diet also plays an important role.
-Here are some simple fixes that will help improve your breath — plus a tool that, more importantly, contributes to what you really want: longer-lasting fresh breath.

 The age-old tale about garlic and onions affecting your breath is true, but other foods such as meat and cheese are also culprits.
-Protein-rich foods that get stuck in teeth crevices attract the bacteria around the tongue and mouth that contribute to bad breath.
-Following a vegetarian diet or reducing your meat intake will help prevent the build-up of bacteria, and therefore may help to avoid those unpleasant odors.
+Protein-rich foods that get stuck in teeth crevices attract the germs around the tongue and mouth that contributes to bad breath.
+Following a vegetarian diet or reducing your meat intake will help prevent the build-up of germs, and therefore may help to avoid those unpleasant odours.

 A recent study of 11,000 vegetarians and healthy eaters concluded that a daily intake of fruit was associated to a 20% reduction in mortality from heart disease, cerebrovascular disease, and cancers of the stomach, lung, pancreas, large intestine, and rectum.

-Vegetarians and vegans, not to mention fruitarians and raw foodists, all have one thing in common — a high intake of fruit and vegetables.
-Meat, dairy and other high protein foods are good sources of iron, calcium and vitamins, but many fruit and vegetables can offer alternative sources.
-A healthy salad for lunch or meat alternatives like calcium-rich tofu are good options for maintaining healthy teeth and fresher breath.
+Vegetarians and vegans, not to mention fruitarians and raw foodists, all have one thing in common – a high intake of fruit and vegetables.
+Meat, dairy and other high protein foods are good sources of iron, calcium and vitamins, but many fruit and vegetables can offer alternative sources .
+A healthy salad for lunch, or meat alternatives like calcium-rich tofu are good options to maintaining healthy teeth and fresher breath.

-Dental floss is your friend — always pack some and use it every day, especially after eating meat.
-Drink a great deal of water to prevent halitosis by washing away thick mucus and bacteria, and to keep the mouth flowing freely with saliva.
-Eat a balanced diet of fruit, vegetables and grains and try to limit your meat intake to twice a week.
+Dental floss is your friend, always pack some and use it every day, especially after eating meat.
+Drink a great deal of water to prevent halitosis by washing away thick mucus and germs, and to keep the mouth flowing freely with saliva .
+Finally, eat a balanced diet of fruit, vegetables and grains and try to limit your meat intake to twice a week.